-Home » Writings and Commentary » Stock Market Analysis » The Fundamentals for Valuing Common Stock Investments
+The Fundamentals for Valuing Common Stock Investments

 The U.S. stock market has proven to represent the most efficient means to invest over long periods of time.
 Efficiency is defined as stellar risk – reward characteristics over cash equivalents, bonds, real estate, and commodities.
 Indeed, historical stock market returns trend towards 11% per various metrics including the Standard and Poor’s 500 Index and Dow Jones Industrial Average.